Conformal field theory for annulus SLE: partition functions and martingale-observables: Eguchi-Ooguri and Ward's equations

-We also write $W(v;U):=2\Re\, W^+(v;U).$ Then for any Fock space functional $\XX$ with nodes in $D_r,$ $\E [W^+(v;U)\XX]$ is a well-defined correlation function in $D_{\textrm{hol}}(v)$.
+We also write $W(v;U):=2\,\Re\, W^+(v;U)$.
+Then for any Fock space functional $\XX$ with nodes in $D_r$, $\E [W^+(v;U)\XX]$ is a well-defined correlation function in $D_{\textrm{hol}}(v)$.

 We will frequently use the following proposition.
 See \cite[Propositions 5.3 and 5.10]{MR3052311} for more details.
-The last equations in the following proposition are known as Ward's identities. \begin{prop} The following statements are equivalent: \begin{itemize} \item Ward's OPE holds for a Fock space field $X;$ \item The residue form of Ward's identity for $X$
+The last equations in the following proposition are known as Ward's identities. \begin{prop} The following statements are equivalent: \begin{itemize} \item Ward's OPE holds for a Fock space field $X;$